farazBhatti/Custom-YoloV8-NPU/README.md

 ## Step 3:
 - Convert .pt model to ONNX and then into .rknn.
 - #### Important: Converting the original model directly to .onnx and then to .rknn may not work as expected.
-The resulting .rknn model might fail to produce any detection results during inference, and it may not throw any errors either.
+The resulting .rknn model might fail to produce any detection results during inference, and it may not throw any errors, either.
   ### Step 3.1
   Export .pt model to .onnx
   - `` git clone https://github.com/ultralytics/ultralytics.git``